Fall 2017 Scholars

 Upon written request, an official transcript of the grade and credit earned in the course will be provided for students by the Registrar.
 The same university policies applies to such request as currently in place for regular university students.
 Please be advised that a scholar’s academic performance while in the program will affect their GPA should they later be admitted to Lehigh as a full-time student after high school.

 A mandatory orientation meeting for students and parents participating in the program will be held prior to the beginning of each semester.
 At this meeting, conditions of the program will be reviewed and questions will be answered.
-Specific information will be provided in a letter to students accepted into the program from the Director of Academic Outreach.
+Specific information will be provided in a letter to students accepted into the program.

 All students must be enrolled as a full-time student at their respective high schools.

 Homeschooled students are welcome to apply to this program.
-Please contact us at firstname.lastname@example.org or 610.758.6519 to obtain an application.
+Please contact us at email@example.com or 610-758-1081.

 High School Scholars Orientation

-There will be a mandatory orientation session held in August.
+There will be a mandatory orientation session held in August, and selections have been made for Fall 2017.
 More information will be sent to the accepted scholars via email.
-Please call 610.758.6519 or contact Angela Scott Ferencin, email@example.com, with any questions you may have.